wbuchwalter/ng2-redux/README.md

 bootstrap(App, [ NgRedux ]);
 ```

-Once you've done this, you'll be able to inject 'NgRedux' into your
+Once you've done this, you'll be able to inject `NgRedux` into your
 Angular 2 components.
 In your top-level app component, you
-can configure your Redux store with reducers, initiali state,
+can configure your Redux store with reducers, initial state,
-and optionally middlewares and enhancers as you would in Redux directly.
+and optionally middleware and enhancers as you would in Redux directly.

 ```typescript
 import { NgRedux } from 'ng2-redux';